Maritimes/Mar.setselect/README.md

-This function requires the provision of a value for "localCRS", and any sf objects supplied to it will be reprojected as part of the process.  localCRS defaults to 2961, which corresponds with UTM Zone 20N, and is appropriate for appropriate for the Maritimes.
+This function requires the provision of a value for "localCRS", and any sf objects supplied to it will be reprojected as part of the process.  localCRS defaults to 2961, which corresponds with UTM Zone 20N, and is appropriate for the Maritimes/Scotian Shelf.

 ### Example
 ```{r, example, eval=F}